Starting December 5th, service times are moving to Sundays at 8:30, 10, & 11:30 am!

 Week 2

-Encourage your Pre-K and Elementary aged kids to memorize their monthly Bible Verse: Psalm 19:1 (NIV)
+Encourage your Pre-K and Elementary children to learn their monthly Memory Verse.

-Toddler/Preschool (1-3 year olds) will be given the same lesson and memory verse all month long.
+Preschool (3 year olds) Preschoolers will be be given the same lesson and memory verse all month long.
 They will learn about the lesson through age-appropriate stories and a variety of hands-on activities.
-For the month of May, our theme will be My Friend Jesus Calls Helpers.
+For the month of March, our lesson is God Wants Me to be a Good Friend.

 Parent Resources